ibm-cloud-docs/hp-virtual-servers/overview.md

   Using {{site.data.keyword.hpvs}}, you can deploy a virtual server in a **Secure Service Container**, which ensures confidentiality of your data and code that you run within the virtual server.
 No external access to your data is allowed, including privileged users such as cloud administrators.

 - **{{site.data.keyword.IBM_notm}} Z capabilities on the cloud** -
-  {{site.data.keyword.hpvs}} bring IBM Z capabilities into the cloud, from where you can use them to deploy workload into the most secure, highly performant Linux virtual server.
+  {{site.data.keyword.hpvs}} brings IBM Z capabilities into the cloud, from where you can use them to deploy workload into the most secure, highly performant Linux virtual server.

 - **No IBM Z hardware and skills required** -
   By deploying {{site.data.keyword.hpvs}}, you can access IBM Z technology without having to purchase, install, and maintain the required hardware.